mostlygeek/mcp-demo/README.md

 ### The Key Insight

-The `/authorize/funnel` endpoint is accessed by **Tailscale users** (not via funnel) who are authorizing **external apps** (that will later access via funnel).
+The `/authorize/funnel` endpoint is accessed by **Tailscale users** (not via funnel) who are authorizing **external apps** (that will later access via funnel with calls to `/token`).
 It's the user-facing part of the OAuth flow, while the `/token` endpoint is the machine-to-machine part that actually uses funnel.